Foreign Travel Insurance Program (FTIP)

 The California State University requires all employees who travel internationally on CSU business to use the Foreign Travel Insurance Program (FTIP) available through the California State University Risk Management Authority.
 For complete foreign travel insurance information, please refer to the California State University Risk Management's website.

-Foreign Travel Insurance is required for travelling faculty, staff, and students participating in university sponsored trips abroad.
+Foreign Travel Insurance is required for traveling faculty, staff, and students participating in university sponsored trips abroad.
 FTIP is intended for short-term use.
 For benefits to be covered, the employee must enroll himself/herself (or the group if employee is leading a class experience abroad) in the program before departure.
-The enrollment process is initiated by completing and submitting to the Seawolf Service Center the Foreign Travel Insurance Request Form (pdf).
+The enrollment process is initiated by completing and submitting the International Travel Authorization/Travel Advance Form (XLSX) and Foreign Travel Insurance Request Form (PDF) forms to the President's Office in Stevenson Hall 1062 for approval.
+Once approved, both forms will be forwarded to the Seawolf Service Center for the insurance purchase and the International Travel Authorization/Travel Advance Form will be kept on file and attached to the completed Travel Expense Claim once submitted.
 Requests should be submitted at least 10 to 15 business days in advance of departure from the United States.
-Upon notification by the insurance program’s underwriter that the Foreign Travel Insurance has been bound, the Seawolf Service Center will send the employee or group leader a “Foreign Travel Assist” card to carry while traveling outside of the United States.
+Upon notification by the insurance program’s underwriter that the Foreign Travel Insurance has been bound, the Seawolf Service Center will send the employee or group leader an electronic “Foreign Travel Assist” card to carry while traveling outside of the United States.
 In case of emergency, the card provides the employee with contact information for getting assistance in obtaining coverage afforded under the FTIP program.
 This coverage includes, but is not limited to, the following: